 Have you ever felt like your mouth is as dry as the Sahara Desert itself?
 You can’t swallow properly, your lips are chapped and your tongue sticks to your palate.
 You become distracted and can’t rest until you had a sip of water (or ten).

-Many of us suffer from dry mouth time to time for various reasons, but there are people for whom this becomes a chronic condition.
+Many of us suffer from dry mouth from time to time for various reasons, but there are people for whom this becomes a chronic condition.

-This article considers the causes of permanently dry mouth with some hints and tips on how to relieve its symptoms.
+This article considers the causes of a permanently dry mouth with some hints and tips on how to relieve its symptoms.

 As I have mentioned in one of my previous articles, saliva plays an integral part in the prevention of oral diseases.
 Saliva has an important role in the mouth’s defence mechanism.

 It has a cleansing and neutralising effect against the bacteria which can cause decay and gum problems.
 It also helps the tooth in remineralisation after an acid attack (see article: Is chocolate really bad for your teeth?).

 Furthermore, saliva contains an enzyme, which controls bacterial growth, therefore protecting the mouth.
 Various other functions: speech, mastication, taste, digestion.

 The average amount produced daily is between 0.5 and 1 litre.

 Certain medical conditions can cause overproduction of saliva, which results in dribbling or drooling (for example Parkinson’s disease).